jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Cassius.md

 ## Backstory
-His gift/curse of being a changeling was given to him by The Traveler.
+His parents prayed to the The Traveler during a time on struggle and were gifted Cassius a changeling child.
+He otherwise was presumed to be an orphan prior to becoming their child.

 Raised as a noble in a castle.
 His family owned a college in [[Brightwater]].
 The college was taken over by Duke [[Oswald Beaumont]], who smeared the Manath family name and destroyed the institution.